Sandarella/Sandarella/README.md

 # Hi everyone!
 I'm Sandra, QA Engineer with experience in manual testing and UI/E2E automation testing of web applications using Playwright and Cypress with JavaScript.

 Take a look at the **qalexandra** repository, which contains examples of test cases for test automation, covering various scenarios and approaches, as well as a configured environment for easy setup and execution of tests.
-On my GitHub and LinkedIn pages, you can learn more about me.
+On my Github Pages and LinkedIn pages, you can learn more about me.
 I would be happy to connect, share experiences and knowledge, and support each other's professional growth and development.